-Mid/late 19th and early century dwellings are typically symmetrical cottages or asymmetrical villas in style.
-Walls are masonry, or clad in weatherboards, or in some cases are stucco finished masonry.

-Bullnose verandahs (sometimes wrap-around) are also common to the front of asymmetrical villas, supported by timber posts dressed with cast iron lacework, or timber fret to the street.
+Late 19th and early century dwellings are typically symmetrical cottages or asymmetrical villas in style.
+Walls are clad in weatherboards, or in some cases are stucco finished masonry or even face stone.
+Bullnose verandahs (sometimes wrap-around) are also common to the front, supported by timber posts dressed with cast iron lacework, or timber fret to the street.